 Retrieve Windows LAPS password

 There are several ways to retrieve the local administrator password of a device.
-The procedure for Microsoft Entra, Microsoft Azure Portal, and Microsoft Intune is described below.
+The procedure for Microsoft Entra admin center, Microsoft Azure Portal, and Microsoft Intune is described below.

 Microsoft Entra